10 ways to offer free shipping on your online store

 Improve customer lifetime value (CLTV) The cost of acquiring new customers is 5X than retaining an existing customer.
 You can recover the cost of getting a sale by encouraging more sales from existing customers by improving CTLV.
 You can introduce loyalty programs and subscriptions to induce more purchases and cover shipping costs.

 Free shipping doesn’t always suit an online store.
 In some cases, flat-rate shipping makes more sense.
 If you’re doubtful, you can always test it through a limited-time free shipping promotion.
 You can either choose specific products or locations to monitor the response.
 It’s better to test it in a short-run than committing to a long-term strategy.

 Monitor the results and analyse if shipping thresholds are met, AOV has increased and if customers are making purchases repeatedly.

 10 ways to incorporate free shipping on your online store

-The following are the commonly-used ways to offer shipping to your customers:
+The following are the commonly-used ways to offer shipping to your customers in ecommerce logistics:

 Free shipping on all orders You can offer free shipping on all orders, regardless of the items included or the order value.
 Its the best way to attract your customers and make an everlasting connection with them.